Ekansh12/yelpcamp/README.md

 ## Features
 * Users can create and remove campgrounds(which they own).

-* Users can review campgrounds and remove their review.
+* Users can review campgrounds once and remove their review.

+* User can't review his own campground.

 * User profiles include information of the user.